-Clinton faced a difficult term, with the fallout from the Iraq and Afghanistan war making America unpopular.
+Clinton faced a difficult term, with the fallout from the Iraq and Afghanistan war – making America unpopular.
 The wiki leaks scandal also embarrassed with many top secret US diplomatic cables being published on the internet.
 She was a prominent member of the cabinet dealing with the Arab Spring, and controversially advocated military intervention in Libya.
-She has been criticised for failing to stop new Isreali settlements in Palestine, and putting at risk any middle-east peace settlement.
-She visited 112 countries during her four year term, making her one of the most travelled secretary of states.
+She has been criticised for failing to stop new Isreali settlements in Palestine and putting at risk any middle-east peace settlement.
+She visited 112 countries during her four-year term, making her one of the most travelled secretaries of states.

 She left the state department in Jan 2013, saying:

 “I am so grateful that we’ve had a chance to contribute in each of our ways to making our country and our world stronger, safer, fairer and better,”

 In 2016, she again ran for the Democratic nomination for running for President.
 With the backing of the Democrat party establishment, she beat an insurgent campaign from Bernie Sanders.
 Clinton became the first woman to represent a major political party in a presidential contest.